 Bella Valenzia, Founder

 We take an uncompromising approach to selecting our suppliers on ethical grounds.
 It means we must go to the source, look beyond price alone, establish meaningful personal connections with our makers, celebrate their crafts and them as individuals.
-We have partnered with Label STEP and Goodweave to ensure the highest ethical standards are maintained.
+We have partnered with Label STEP to ensure the highest ethical standards are maintained and to help communicate their beautiful stories.

 JUTE